ctkelley/SIAMFANLEquations.jl/README.md

       - Uses __kl_gmres.jl__
       - H-equation + PDE Examples working in notebook

- # This part is done when ...
+ # This part is done and v 0.3.2 goes out the door when ..

  - PTC-Krylov + examples are done
  - BiCGSTAB linear solver is done